leonardoz15/TRMS/README.md

 ## Getting Started

--To use TRMS, you will need a local postgres database setup with the provided build script.
+To use TRMS, you will need a local postgres database setup with the provided build script.

--Once built, you will need to set the following system variables to connect to your local database:
+- Once built, you will need to set the following system variables to connect to your local database:
-  -TRMS_URL : URL of the database
+  - TRMS_URL : URL of the database
-  -TRMS_USERNAME : Username for your local install of postgres -TRMS_PASSWORD : Password of your local install
+  - TRMS_USERNAME : Username for your local install of postgres
+  - TRMS_PASSWORD : Password of your local install

 ## Usage